dbc-tech/Rex/monorepo/packages/rex-client/README.md

 `rex-client` provides client connectivity to Rex CRM for Node js applications.

-To use, create a new instance of the `RexClient` provider and supply base url, client id & api key.
+To use, create a new instance of the `RexClient` provider and supply base url, email & password.

 ## Get started